Do you need to get a thyroid ultrasound?

 What this means for you is that you will probably only have to pay whatever your co-pay is for the procedure.

-The amount that you pay for the co-pay will largely depend on what type of insurance plan that you have.
+The amount that you pay for the co-pay will largely depend on what type of insurance plan you have.

 The good news is that an ultrasound is usually far cheaper when compared to other tests such as an MRI or a CT scan, but a little more expensive than tests like a regular plain film x-ray.